SoftwareAG/c8y-docs/content/edge/update-bundle/migration-1017-to-1018.md

 3. If you had enabled the microservice hosting feature in the Edge 10.17 appliance, follow the instructions in [Enabling the microservice hosting feature](edge/configuration/#configuring-microservices) to enable the same in Edge 10.18.

+4. If you had installed {{< product-c8y-iot >}} DataHub in the Edge 10.17 appliance, follow the instructions in [Setting up {{< product-c8y-iot >}} DataHub Edge](/datahub/running-datahub-on-the-edge/#setting-up-datahub-edge) to install the same in Edge 10.18.

-4. For information about security configuration, refer to [Configuring security](edge/configuration/#configuring-security).
+5. For information about security configuration, refer to [Configuring security](edge/configuration/#configuring-security).

 For detailed guidance on configuring the Edge 10.18 appliance, consult [Configuring Edge](/edge/configuration/).